hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-adfs.html.md

 3. Expand the `Service` object and click "Endpoints".
   ![saml_2](./images/saml_2.png)
 4. Make a note of the `URL Path` for Type `SAML 2.0/WS-Federation`.
 (If you are using the default settings, this will be `/adfs/ls/`.)
-5. Next click "Certificates" and choose the one under `Token-signing`.
+5. Switch from "Endpoints" to "Certificates" and choose the one under `Token-signing`.
   ![saml_3](./images/saml_3.png)
-6. Right click on "View Certificate".
+6. Right click "View Certificate".
   ![saml_5](./images/saml_5.png)
-7. On the Certificate form, select the Details tab and click "Copy to File".
+7. In the Certificate dialog, select the Details tab and click "Copy to File".
   ![saml_6](./images/saml_6.png)
 8. In the Certificate Export Wizard, click "Next", select "Base-64 encoded X.509 (.CER)" and click "Next" again.
   ![saml_8](./images/saml_8.png)